-International collaborators are encouraged to seek support from their respective funding organizations.
-Funding guidelines for involving international collaborators allow the following expenses to be included in the NSF budget:
+All international collaborators are expected to seek support from their respective funding organizations.
+NSF funding guidelines for involving international collaborators allow the following expenses to be included in the NSF budget:

-- · Travel expenses for US scientists and students participating in exchange visits integral to the project. - Project-related expenses for international partners to engage in research activities while in the United States as project participants - Project-related expenses for US participants to engage in research activities while abroad.
+- Travel expenses for US scientists and students participating in exchange visits integral to the project. - Project-related expenses for international partners to engage in research activities while in the United States as project participants. - Project-related expenses for US participants to engage in research activities while abroad.